Vyxs/Railventure/README.md

 - `isHarvestable` : **(boolean, optional, default : false)**
     - Indicates if the tileEntity can be harvested by the player.

+#### RenderType

+Describe how the tileEntity should be rendered.

+- `TILE` : The tileEntity is rendered as a tile.
+- `SLAB` : The tileEntity is rendered as a tile in 2D mode and as a slab in 3D mode (used for rails).
+- `FOLIAGE` : The tileEntity is rendered as a foliage (used for grass, flowers, etc...).
+In 3D mode, it is rendered on z-axis.
+In 2D mode, it is rendered on y-axis from the bottom.
+- `RENDER_3D` : Same as `FOLIAGE` but in 3D mode, it use a 3D model instead of a texture.
+(WIP)
+- `NO_RENDER` : The tileEntity is not rendered.

 #### SeasonWeatherTexture

 It holds the texture path for each season and weather.
 The JSON file must follow the structure below: